Lightning Fast Video Anomaly Detection via Adversarial Knowledge Distillation: Experiments

-{\bf Evaluation.} Following recent works \cite{Acsintoae-CVPR-2022,Georgescu-TPAMI-2021,Ristea-CVPR-2022}, we evaluate models in terms of the micro-averaged and macro-averaged frame-level AUC.
-For both measures, we compute the area under the ROC curve (AUC) with respect to the ground-truth frame-level annotations.
-A frame is labeled as abnormal if the predicted anomaly score is larger than a given threshold.
+{\bf Evaluation.} Following recent works \citep{Acsintoae-CVPR-2022,Georgescu-TPAMI-2021,Ristea-CVPR-2022}, we evaluate detection performance in terms of the micro-averaged and macro-averaged frame-level AUC, and localization performance in terms of the Region-Based Detection Criterion (RBDC) and Track-Based Detection Criterion (TBDC).
+For both AUC measures, we compute the area under the ROC curve (AUC) with respect to the ground-truth frame-level annotations.
+A frame is labeled as abnormal if the predicted anomaly score is larger than the current threshold.
 For the micro AUC, all the test frames are first concatenated into a single video before computing the AUC.
 For the macro AUC, we compute the AUC of each test video and report the mean of the resulting AUC scores.
+As recommended by \citet{Ramachandra-WACV-2020a}, we set the region overlap threshold to $0.1$ for RBDC, and the track overlap threshold to $0.1$ for TBDC.